 A slightly more abstract idea is to use other means of sizing than Story Points.
 The most popular one is T-shirt sizing: S, M, L, etc. Typically the sizes aren’t numbers that we can simply compare one with another.

 We know more, yet Larry Maccherone’s argument is still valid.
-Sizing doesn’t seem to be better in assessing pace of work than a simpler measurement of throughput is.
+Sizing doesn’t seem to be better in assessing pace of work than a simpler measurement of throughput.

-Throughput (a number of items completed in a given time) is probably the most lightweight measurement we can use to estimate the work.
-In this case we don’t estimate individual items at all.
-We just base on a sheer number of features and some insights we get after analyzing past data.
+Throughput (the number of items completed in a given time) is probably the most lightweight measurement we can use to estimate the work.
+In this case, we don’t estimate individual items at all.
+We just base it on a sheer number of features and some insights we get after analyzing past data.